-• a reported usual population of less than 50 but which were not linked to a parent
+- a reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had: - a public telephone.

+CTEL05 continued

-Categories/Classification 1.
-Less than one week
+- 1. Less than one week

-2. One week or more
+- 2. One week or more

+- 7. Not applicable

+- 8. Not collected

+- 9. Not stated

-Definition This item identifies the time taken to repair public telephones within the community that are out-of-order.
+This item identifies the time taken to repair public telephones within the community that are out-of-order.